Normalized Berkovich spaces and surface singularities: Log essential and essential valuations

-\begin{rem} Let us assume that $k=\C$ and that $Z=X_{sing}$.
-Then log essential valuations are not the same as the essential valuations studied by Nash in~\cite{Nash95}.
-Indeed, these two classes differ when the minimal resolution of the pair $(X,X_{sing})$ is not a log resolution, i.e. when its exceptional locus is not a normal crossing divisor.
-However, essential and log essential valuations coincide for big classes of singularities, for example for rational singularities.
-Moreover, since the definition of log resolution requires that the schematic inverse image of the singular locus, and not its set-theoretic inverse image, is a divisor with normal crossing, the minimal log resolution of $(X,X_{sing})$ might strictly dominate the pair $(Y,D)$ which is usually called the minimal good resolution of $X$.
-However, Proposition~\ref{formal_fibers} depends only on the reduced scheme underlying $D$, and can therefore be applied verbatim to $\Y=\widehat{Y/D}$.
-We deduce that every divisorial point of $\Txz$ which is not in $\Div_{X,Z}(Y)$ has a neighborhood in $\Txz$ which is a disc or a standard annulus. \end{rem}
+\pa{ Let us assume that $k=\C$ and that $Z=X_{sing}$ is the singular locus of $X$.
+Then the set of log essential valuations contains the set of essential valuations studied by Nash in~\cite{Nash95}.
+More generally, over an arbitrary algebraically closed field the set of \defi{essential valuations} of a pair $(X,Z)$ is defined as the intersection $\bigcap_Y\Div_{X,Z}(Y)$, where $Y$ ranges among the (not necessarily log) resolutions of $(X,Z)$ and $\Div_{X,Z}(Y)$ denotes the finite set of divisorial points associated to those components of the exceptional locus of $Y\to X$ which are divisors.
+The sets of essential and log essential valuations differ when the minimal resolution of the pair $(X,Z)$ is not a log resolution, i.e. when its exceptional locus is not a normal crossings divisor.
+An example is given in \ref{example_nonlogessential2}.
+However, essential and log essential valuations coincide for big classes of singularities, for example for rational singularities. }